dahak-metagenomics/dahak-taco/docs/Installation.md

 $PYTHONHOME/bin
 ```

-This should be on your `$PATH` for you to be able to
+This path should be on your `$PATH` for you to be able to
 call `taco` from the command line.

 ## Run Tests